googkit/googkit/README.markdown

 Scripts that are in it will be compiled and removed in production.

-### Debug the Compiled Source
+### Debugging a Compiled Source
-If you want to debug compiled script, change `is_debug_enabled` to `yes` in `tools/tools.cfg`.
+If you want to debug a compiled script, change `is_debug_enabled` to `yes` in `tools/tools.cfg`.
-If debug is enabled, you can use source map and debugging features by Closure Library in `debug/`, but it makes compilation slow.
+Then you can use a source map and debugging features by Closure Library in `debug/`.
+This option makes compilation slow.

 #### Using Source Map
-This kit support compilation with a source map (the source map file will be stored in `debug/` as `script.min.js.map`).
-You can use [Source Map V3](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?pli=1), if your browser was support it.
+This kit generates a source map file `script.min.js.map` within `debug/`, so you can use [Source Map V3](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?pli=1) if your browser supports it.

-Additionaly, source map will be **NOT** stored in `production/` for obfuscation.
+For reason of obfuscation, source map file will **NOT** be stored in `production/`.

 Misc